 The Aspen Global Innovators Group and the Aetna Foundation are committed to amplifying the voices of local leaders spearheading community initiatives addressing inequities through the lens of the social determinants of health.
 The social determinants of health include social and environmental factors that affect life expectancy outside the doctor's office, like education, unemployment, food insecurity, housing, gender, race, and disability.

 The Healthy Communities Fellowship will select 6 leaders working on these issues in the United States to participate in a curated, one-year fellowship program to develop their voices as experts in the field of the social determinants of health.

 Participate in a curated media training developed by the Aspen New Voices Fellowship, including writing and public speaking

-Bring new conversations and ideas on addressing health inequities using the social determinants of health to major public platforms, including Aspen Ideas Festival Spotlight Health and the Aspen Ideas Incubator
+Bring new conversations and ideas on addressing health inequities using the social determinants of health to major public platforms, including Aspen Ideas: Health Festival and the Aspen Ideas Incubator

 Gain access to a global community of health leaders

 Individuals that are selected to participate in the Healthy Communities Fellowship will be living and working in the United States and meet the following selection criteria:

 Focused on improving health outcomes by addressing the social determinants of health, including the environment, education, income inequality, unemployment, food insecurity, housing, social inclusion, health services, gender, race, or disability

 Has a record of significant positive impact in a local community by addressing the social determinants of health in an innovative way, using an explicit equity lens